raamdev/independent-publisher/README.md

 ## Theme Options

-Theme Options can be found in `Dashboard → Apperance → Customize`.
+Theme Options can be found in `Dashboard → Appearance → Customize`.

 ### Colors